varun-singhh/vovoca/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contributions
+Vovoca is now open source anyone can contribute to this project, but there are several steps which needs to be followed by you.
+If you made up you mind to contribute the fork the repository and star it, and then follow the steps given below.
+- Raise an Issue with proper title, description and label
+- Wait for the project Coordinator to assign you the Issue
+- Once Assigned work on it, and then Create the Pull Request.
+- After PR wait until Project Coordinator Accepts/Reverts the Changes.
+- Once Accepted Issue will be closed